 No surprises if you stumble upon fun giant displays in front of the departure hall.

 When you’re at Terminal 3, you don’t have to look far for kid-friendly things to do.
 The airport frequently hosts pop-ups throughout the year – all of which are family-themed ones.
-Recent ones include the Chupa Chups pop-up in May and dinosaur carnival glow-up during the 2021 Christmas season.
+Recent ones include a Chupa Chups pop-up and a dinosaur carnival.

 Fun for kids: 4/5